rdiaz02/Zotero-to-Referey/README.md

 tablet.
 Yes, you might be able with some of those apps to fetch PDFs, either from Zotero's servers, if you keep them there, of using WebDAV from a user-specified server, but then, that is not a workable solution if you want offline access to all and any of your PDFs.
-Zojo seems to have an option where you can access your local PDFs, but Zojo does not show collections or tags (yes, you can search, but I do not find this very convenient).
+Zojo seems to have a [way to access your local PDFs](https://forums.zotero.org/discussion/45461/zojo-an-android-app-for-viewing-citations-stored-at-zotero/), but Zojo does not show collections or tags (yes, you can search, but I do not find this very convenient).
 Zotfile often requires too much manual intervention (see my [attempts to use Zotfile](http://ligarto.org/rdiaz/Zotero-Mendeley-Tablet.html#sec-6-2)